somerandomdev49/proj-name/README.md

 > A command-line utility for when you have no ideas.

 This project uses [Deno](https://deno.land/)!
-This utility creates simple words (most of them don't exist)
+This utility creates simple words for project names. (most of them don't exist)

 <h3 align="center">Example</h3>